claudiotancredi/claudiotancredi/README.md

 ## Hello friend  👋
-- 💻 I'm a MSc graduate in Artificial Intelligence and Data Analytics @ PoliTo
+- 💻 I'm a MSc Graduate in Artificial Intelligence and Data Analytics @ PoliTo
 - 📍 I'm based in Torino, Italy